-The project management/administration fee may not exceed 4 percent of the total new appropriated project cost.
-CBS calculates this fee by multiplying 4 percent by the sum total of acquisition, consultant services, maximum allowable construction cost, construction contingency and other costs.
+The agency project management and administration fee for projects not administered by the Department of Enterprise Services (DES) may not exceed 4 percent of the total new appropriated project cost.
+The Capital Budgeting System (CBS) and the C-100 calculates this fee by multiplying 4 percent by the sum total of acquisition, consultant services, maximum allowable construction cost, construction contingency, and other costs.